davidanastasiu/antibiofilm/README.md

-# Paper Title: Identification of distinct characterisitcs of antibiofilm peptides and prospection of diverse sources for efficacious sequences
+# Identification of distinct characterisitcs of antibiofilm peptides and prospection of diverse sources for efficacious sequences

-This respository contains the data and code associated with the paper found [here](https://biorxiv.org/cgi/content/short/2021.09.28.462235v1)
+This respository contains data and code associated with the paper found [here](https://biorxiv.org/cgi/content/short/2021.09.28.462235v1)

 ## Authors